 “Not for distribution to [Region] news wire services or dissemination in [Region]“

 This happens when companies market debt or equity securities that are prohibited from being marketed in another region.
-Unfortunately, this can cripple the distribution of your news release through news aggregation services such as Bloomberg, Yahoo Finance, or any other news aggregation service in the restricted region.
+Unfortunately, this will cripple the distribution of your news release through news aggregation services such as Bloomberg, Yahoo Finance, or any other news aggregation service in the restricted region.

 This means that when people go to look for your news on their favorite iPhone or Android stock app, your news release will be nowhere to be seen.
 Ensure your legal counsel is aware of this impact.
 Suggest the following disclaimer at the bottom of your release to your legal counsel instead: